This is a page where you can find all the tools you need to live a better life through quotes and self-development.

 Atomic Habits – This book literally changed my life by helping me to cultivate healthy and meaningful habits.
 No jargon and it is anti-gimmicks.
 Down-to-earth and the solution herein are easy to replicate.
 Click here to check out the quotes about the power of Atomic Habits.
 If you want long-lasting results that are fun to achieve, read this book.

 The ONE Thing – I created a website about Fashion.
-Though that site is garnering more than a million pageview annually (& 3.2M Pinterest views monthly) it is a site with no clear direction.
+Though that site is garnering more than a million page views annually (& 3.2M Pinterest views monthly) it is a site with no clear direction.
 Click on the link and see if you can tell me what is that website about.
 It is havoc and chaotic.
 Reading The ONE Thing inspired me to start something I truly enjoyed and it gave me a clear sense of direction on where I want to go with graciousquotes.com.

-The Compound Effect – I have started many websites over the years, many of them I gave up despite having significant traffic.
+The Compound Effect – I have started many websites over the years, many of which I gave up despite having significant traffic.
 The power of the compounding couldn’t unfold its true potential when I jumped ship so many times.
-This book inspired me to start GQ because I know accumulating quotes is something I enjoyed doing even when I don’t get paid.
+This book inspired me to start GQ because I know accumulating quotes is something I enjoy doing even when I don’t get paid.
 I love quotes (find out why here) and I don’t mind doing it for the long haul.
-I trust that I can see the power of compounding effect with this site.
+I trust that I can see the power of the compounding effect with this site.
 If you are keen, bookmark GQ on your browser and come back a year later to see how much the site grows (hopefully it surprises you then – if it does, it is the Compound Effect at work).

 Grit – Over the years I gave up many endeavors much sooner than I’d like.
 I seriously had enough and I do not want to give up this site.
 That’s why I picked up this book.
 Reading Grit by Angela Duckworth challenges me to work hard on GQ every day because this project doesn’t just affect me, it affects my readers.